DaveRab/moving-calculator/README.md

 2. Push new items to list
 3. Update the table on page
 4. Functions for CRUD operations
-5. Calculate total cubic feet in table and keep table up to date
+5. Calculate total cubic feet in table and keep table up to date (map new array using cu ft prop?)